HAIL PROTECTION: Our lake

 bench testing confirmed there is no RFI.
 If the

-status LED shines green the controller is wired in the correct polarity.
+status LED shines green the controller is wired with the correct polarity.
 The flash pattern of the LED shows the charge rate, <3.7A or >3.7A, which is operational confirmation at a glance.
 For a

 precise power measurement I read the meters on the power distribution panel.
 This Genasun GV-10 is working extremely well on Panache as is the Morningstar SunSaver on my friend's boat.